Campervan Reviews

 Let us do the maths that Hymer would probably prefer you did not.

-A realistically specified Redwood, with the things that most UK buyers would consider essential rather than luxury, comes in somewhere around the £75,000 mark.
+A realistically specified Redwood, with the things that most UK buyers would consider essential rather than luxury, comes in somewhere around £75,000 as a two-berth, or closer to £78,000 to £79,000 once you add the pop-top to make it a four-berth.
 That is still a lot less than a Grand Canyon S, which starts north of £80,000 before options.
 But it is a fair distance from the £63,970 headline figure.

 To be fair to Hymer, this is not a trick unique to them.
 Almost every manufacturer in the campervan market prices their base models competitively and then recovers margin on the options list.
 It is how the industry works.
 But it is worth understanding before you fall in love with that starting figure.